nwilbert/pytest-arch/README.md

 If your project structure is "normal" then you can simply start using the `arch` fixture in your tests right away, as seen above.

 ### Complex examples
+Imports in tests are always specified like absolute imports (i.e., fully qualified).

 ```python
 def test_import_subpackage(arch):
     assert arch.import_of('fizz.buzz') not in arch.modules_at('foo.bar')
 ```
 Checks that module `buzz` in package `fizz` is not imported in module `bar` of package `foo`.
 Note that the dot `.` is used as path separator (other path separators like `/` are not supported).

 ```python
 def test_import_complex(arch):